Multiplicative functions in short intervals: Decomposition of Dirichlet polynomials

 \section{Decomposition of Dirichlet polynomials}

 In this section we prove a technical version of the Buchstab decomposition~(\ref{eq:Buchstab}).
-We are grateful to Terry Tao for pointing out that our ``Buchstab decomposition'' is a variant of Ramar\'e's identity \cite[Section 17.3]{Opera}. \begin{lemma} Let $H \geq 1$ and $Q \geq P \geq 1$.
-Let $a_m, b_m$ and $c_p$ be bounded sequences such that $a_{mp} = b_m c_p$ whenever $p \nmid m$ and $P \leq p \leq Q$.
-Let
+We are grateful to Terry Tao for pointing out that our ``Buchstab decomposition'' is a variant of Ramar\'e's identity \cite[Section 17.3]{Opera}.